Pavo-IM/OC-Gen-X/README.md

 ### Credits

-* App is made and designed by Pavo-IM
+* App is made and designed and copyrighted by *Pavo-IM*
-* Special Thanks to the Acidanthea Development Team for Opencore (This app is not endorsed or promoted by Acidanthea)
+* Special Thanks to the *Acidanthea Development Team* for Opencore (This app is not endorsed or promoted by Acidanthea)
-* Also Special Thanks to the Dortania Team for the Opencore Guide.
+* Also Special Thanks to the *Dortania Team* for the Opencore Guide.
+* Credit to *Hackintosh x86* for testing and logo's